pholser/junit-quickcheck/README.md

     }
 ```

-#### Sample size

-By default, 100 random values will be generated for a parameter marked `@ForAll`.

-**NOTE**: Because junit-quickcheck uses the `Theories` runner, a given theory method will be executed for every
-combination of values for theory parameters.
-This means that for a two-parameter theory method, where each parameter
-is marked with `@ForAll`, the theory will be executed 10,000 times (100 * 100).
-Use the `sampleSize` attribute of
-`@ForAll` to change the number of generated values for a given theory parameter.

 #### Supported types

 Out of the box (core + generators), junit-quickcheck can generate random values for theory parameters of the following